 ROW-doe-puss Ancient Greek ῥόδον rhodon, rose + Latin pus, pus (as in rotten) Telling the red-capped russula's apart is a challenge, but this one has a red stem that matches the cap.
 The gills, as with the other red ones, are pure white and brittle.
 The outer 4 mm edge of the cap is ridged and paler than the rest.
 The cap darkens to the center.
 This 7 cm wide and tall specimen is growing in the moss carpet and easily lifted out.
 The mycelium are very dark.
-Order Polyporales Gäumann, 1926, non-gilled mushrooms This "order" should be considered at the same level as the Subclass Agaricomycetidae as it forms a well-defined monophyletic clade after the Russulales.
+Order Polyporales Gäumann, 1926, polypores, or non-gilled mushrooms pah-lih-pore-al-ees a simple word meaning many pores This "order" can, and should be considered at the same level as the Subclass Agaricomycetidae as it forms a well-defined monophyletic clade after the Russulales.
 It and the Thelophorales form a natural branch and are closely related.
-Family Clavariaceae Chevall, 1826 Unidentified species
+Family Clavariaceae Chevall, 1826 clah-vare-ee-a-suh-ee for the type genus Clavaria; Latin clava, a club Unidentified species